 With these data structures, the backward search of

-A are stored in the suffix array between positions C[
+A is stored in the suffix array at positions C[

 G] + Occ(